Skip to Main Content

 Journal Administrator

-The Journal Administrator (who serves as the Publisher) provides assistance and guidance to the journal editors throughout the production and printing process:
+The Journal Administrator (who serves as the Publisher) provides assistance and guidance to the journal editors throughout the production and publishing process:

 • Liaison between the rotating editorial boards and the printer